All Episodes

 It's really getting out of control.

-He says we can't leave this moment and once again turn away and do nothing.
+He says, we can't leave this moment and once again turn away and do nothing.

 We need justice.

-We need action, we need reform.
+We need reform.

 Well, he was there when the Cambridge police incident happened, when Ferguson happened, when Trayvon and George Zimmerman happened, when Freddie Gray in Baltimore happened.

-Uh, he's been there for 40 years.
+He's been there for 40 years.

 He says he's ready to be president on day one.